calugo/calugo.github.io/content/posts/Constraints in Mechanics and automatic differentiation./index.md

 <script src="https://cdn.jsdelivr.net/pyodide/v0.27.5/full/pyodide.js"></script>
 ```

-2. If the numerical methods are located all in a file named, lets say "integrals.py", its methods need to be made accesible to the javascript methods and scope.
-For this project specifically, this is done in javascript as:
+2. If the numerical methods are located all in a file named, lets say, "integrals.py".
+Then, the methods are made accessible to javascript in the initialisation part with something like this:

 ```javascript
 //Load Pyodide and install the autograd package.